brettz9/eslint-config-ash-nazg/README.md

 - `@mysticatea/no-use-ignored-vars` - Relies on a regex (for pseudo-privates)
     which can be useful

+### Rationale for including eslint-plugin-jsdoc rules which are not in `plugin:jsdoc/recommended`

+- `check-examples` - If examples are present, they ought to follow one's standards, including if overrides are in place to loosen/tighten
+- `check-syntax` - Following jsdoc, not Closure syntax
+- `match-description` - Cleaner to see complete sentences which its default allows.
+- `require-returns-check` - If the return value doesn't match, there may be a problem.

 ### Rationale for only including some rules within `ash-nazg/sauron`

 These are good practices, but cumbersome, not as familiar to developers,